 Insofar as the MLK story goes, it is to Dr William Pepper that Nelson ‘dips his lid’ most prominently as being his most inspired source and the most indefatigable of investigators in the search for the real truth about the man’s murder, one of America’s most seminal and quintessential of ‘state crimes against democracy’.
 Pepper has written three books on this event, the latest being 2017’s The Plot to Kill King: The Truth Behind the Assassination of Martin Luther King Jr.

-In his aforementioned interview with James Corbett, he reveals that in the forty plus years he’s been involved in investigating and reporting on the King assassination, he has spent over a million dollars of his own money and at one point relocated himself and his family to the UK as a result numerous death threats.
+In his aforementioned interview with James Corbett, he reveals that in the forty-plus years he’s been involved in investigating and reporting on the King assassination, he has spent over a million dollars of his own money and at one point relocated himself and his family to the UK, as a result of numerous death threats.
 It is also notable that Pepper has given his seal of approval to Nelson’s more recent effort to add further insight into this extraordinary story.
 Here’s part of what he had to say (via email to this writer and Nelson):

 ‘Phil Nelson….has provided us with some valuable missing information about the actions of Lyndon Johnson in the context of events in the 1960’s.
 I’ve long believed the information given to me…about LBJ’s knowing involvement and collusion in the assassination of JFK.
 Nelson’s research about Johnson’s collaboration [with] and his support of the profoundly illegal and evil, public actions of J. Edgar Hoover [in the assassination of Martin Luther King] fills in many blanks and is a highly valuable historical contribution.
 I urge, and hope, that this work will be widely read.’

 By the same token, Nelson has been unsparing in his criticism of those who have muddied the waters, and especially so of William Bradford Huie, the man whom Hoover personally tasked with authoring the meme that became irrevocably associated in the public’s mind regarding James Earl Ray.
 As Nelson tells it, Huie – a novelist it should be noted — reinvented Ray as a man completely at odds with his real persona.
-Instead of being depicted as ‘a backward, uneducated but non-violent man of low self-esteem’, Huie successfully remolded Ray into an aggressive, violent, hate-filled Southern-born racist whose main ambition in life was to see his name topping the FBI’s “Ten Most Wanted” list.
+Instead of being depicted as ‘a backward, uneducated but non-violent man of low self-esteem’, Huie successfully remolded Ray into an aggressive, violent, hate-filled Southern-born racist — a KKK Grand Wizard in all but name minus the pointy-hat and the ‘op-shop’ procured white manchester — whose main ambition in life was to see his name topping the FBI’s “Ten Most Wanted” list.
 Huie did this via a series of lies, fabrications, and inventions, ‘presented as only a novelist could do’.
-He wasn’t even born in the south.
+Ray wasn’t even born in the south.

 – Being Black in America: King’s Legacy Today –